KutlualpTazefidan/savory-session-notes/3_git/git-cheatsheet.md

 for testing
 ```
 ssh -T git@github.com // if fingerprint is right; choose yes; get success message
 ````

-### generating personal access token
+### generating personal access token (PAT)
 PAT is required to establish the connection. settings -> develeper settings -> Personal acess token (classic) -> new Token -> save the token somewhere.

 ### authentification failed message after push
-You cannot use your password; Instead you have to use your PAT.
+You cannot use your password; instead you have to use your PAT.
 To automate the authentification:
 ```
 git remote set-url origin https://<githubtoken>@github.com/<username>/<repositoryname>.git